sheatsley/games/hots/README.md

 ## HotS

-This is *HoTs* - a repo for adding toggleable abilities in [Heroes of the Storm](https://heroesofthestorm.blizzard.com/en-us/).
+This is *HotS* - a repo for adding toggleable abilities in [Heroes of the Storm](https://heroesofthestorm.blizzard.com/en-us/).
 Specifically, it's a simple [AutoHotkey](https://www.autohotkey.com) script that: (1) scans for an incoming key press initiated via the `mapKey` (defaulted to `Delete`), and (2)